 - Masters thesis: Each student may either write a Masters thesis, or take two additional courses at an appropriate level.
 The Masters thesis, to be written under the supervision of a AMCS graduate group faculty member, should be of modest length.
 It is typically expository in nature, but may also be a research paper.
 The preparation of this thesis should involve the mastery of some area of applied mathematics, or computational science beyond the curriculum of the courses that the student has taken, and should ordinarily take one semester to complete.
 Following submission of the Masters thesis, the student will take the Masters Oral Examination.
 This exam consists of a presentation by the student of the content of the thesis, followed by questions from members of the faculty on the topic presented and related areas of applied mathematics.

 - In lieu of writing a Masters thesis, a student may take two additional (1 credit) courses.
 These courses, which must be approved by the Graduate Group Chair, should be at the level of a Masters thesis, and give the student a solid background in a more advanced topic.
+That is: both course should be on the same topic.
 These courses must be passed with a grade of B, or higher.

 - Some important administrative details: